sam-randall/samrandall.github.io/README.md

 #### Profile
 Data & AI Consultant with a strong foundation in applied mathematics, computational engineering, and full-stack software development.
 Skilled at designing and implementing end-to-end data pipelines, integrating ML models (computer vision, natural language, tabular predictive modeling) into production systems, and solving complex optimization problems.
 Adept at translating technical insights into strategic business recommendations.

-I received my Masters from Stanford University in Mathematical and Computational Engineering and received my Bachlors from Johns Hopkins in Applied Mathematics and Public Health.
+I received my Masters from Stanford University in Mathematical and Computational Engineering and received my Bachelors from Johns Hopkins in Applied Mathematics and Public Health.

 My mission is to solve real-world problems with software and ML to make people's lives better.